draperlaboratory/specgen/README.md

 - From the main toolbar, select:
       Project > Model Import/Export > Export package to XMI

+## Credit

+Specgen was primarily developed by Brandon Shapiro and Chris Casinghino.

 ## Contact

 specgen is developed by Draper Labs.
 Contact Chris Casinghino